-After what feels like an eternity, SXSW is back and in-person from March 11th through March 20th!
+SXSW is back for 2023 from March 10th through March 19th!

-We’ve listed a few of our favorite things to do in the Downtown Austin area – feel free to snag the list below and share with friends.
-You’ll surely become their favorite tour guide!
+We’ve listed a few of our favorite things to do in the Downtown Austin area.
+Feel free to snag the list below and share with friends – you’ll surely become their favorite tour guide!

-A true staple in ATX!
+- TacoDeli - A true staple in ATX!
 Try their Otto or Jess Special at their Congress location.

-Known for their homemade tortillas and organic agua frescas!
+- Veracruz All Natural - Known for their homemade tortillas and organic agua frescas!
 The nearest location to all things SXSW is in The Line Hotel on Cesar Chavez.

-Not only are you in for a treat with their noteworthy patio, but fun fact: they were the creator of Austin’s own Mexican Martini back in the 80s!
+- Cedar Door - Not only are you in for a treat with their noteworthy patio, but fun fact: they were the creator of Austin’s own Mexican Martini back in the 80s!
 Located on 2nd Street right across from the J.W.
 Marriott.

 Capture the Austin Aesthetic

-Named for a star, Tau Ceti by Josef Kristofoletti is a technicolor, multi-dimensional marvel.
+- Tau Ceti - Named for a star, Tau Ceti by Josef Kristofoletti is a technicolor, multi-dimensional marvel.
 This is sure to be an epic photo op!
 Located at the corner of Brazos and Second Street.

-Established in 1975, this iconic blues venue has brought a variety of musicians, including B.B.
+- Antone’s Nightclub - Established in 1975, this iconic blues venue has brought a variety of musicians, including B.B.
 King, Muddy Waters, and James Brown, to ATX over the last 40 years.

-Holding around 100 concerts a year, this live music venue is best known for being the permanent home of the acclaimed KLRU-TV produced PBS series, Austin City Limits taping - which happens to be the longest running music series in American TV history.
+- ACL Live - Holding around 100 concerts a year, this live music venue is best known for being the permanent home of the acclaimed KLRU-TV produced PBS series, Austin City Limits taping - which happens to be the longest running music series in American TV history.

-We hope you enjoy our favorite city as much as we do!!
+We hope you enjoy our favorite city as much as we do!
 And, if you’re in need of a sweet treat or two, make sure to order your cupcakes here - we deliver downtown!